Ericallibalogun/Eko/backend/FINAL_RENDER_DEPLOYMENT.md

 Before deploying, we verified that:

-- The start.js script works correctly
+- The server.js file works correctly when run directly
 - The server starts on port 5000
 - MongoDB connects successfully
 - Health check endpoint returns proper JSON response